Spilled Adderall pills from prescription bottle next to glasses and notepad, illustrating addiction and treatment

 You should also avoid Adderall if you are pregnant or breastfeeding.
 This drug and other stimulants are a particularly potent mix that can produce life-threatening side effects.

-Abusing a prescription amphetamine such as Adderall will increase your chances of suffering from dangerous side effects.
-You will also be at high risk of becoming addicted to Adderall.
+Abusing a prescription amphetamine will increase your chances of suffering from dangerous side effects.
+You will also be at high risk of developing an addiction to Adderall.

 Addiction is considered an incurable brain disease that is progressive in nature and life-threatening.